The Vision of the Evenings and Mornings1

 Implicit in both the prophecy and the subsequent history which was its fulfillment is the appeal for believers in all circumstances to continue to be faithful

 1. to the Word of God as their only rule of faith and practice and also

 2. to Jesus Christ as their Lord and Savior.
-He is faithful (Hebrews 10:23).
+After all, He is faithful (Hebrews 10:23).

 3. Daniel’s understanding of these terms is reflected in his prayer recorded in chapter 9, sees his times as the period of God’s wrath against His people.
 Gabriel is therefore meaning that the events he is forecasting will occur later.
 Notice Gabriel’s promise of a time beyond, the length of which is seventy “sevens.” and also his use of the word “end” in Daniel 9:24-27.

 4. Nichol, Francis D., ed., Seventh-day Adventist Bible Commentary, (Washington, D.C.: Review and Herald Publishing Association, 1978), Vol. 5, p.
 25.

 5. Asia Minor, means Lesser Asia, and was the name for the peninsula bounded by the Black Sea, the Bosporus and the Mediterranean Sea.

 6. Nichol, op. cit.
 Vol 4. pp. 868-869.

 For a 21st Century article by a Jewish Christian on the attempts made by Antiochus IV to Hellenize Judea see “A Great Miracle Occurred Here” by Clifford Goldstein in Liberty of January 2015